Buffett's Berkshire Nears a Deal to Buy Oncor--2nd Update

 ADVERTISEMENT

+Berkshire is familiar with Energy Future, having spent $2.1 billion in 2007 on high-yielding Energy Future Holdings Bonds.
+Berkshire sold the bonds in 2012 and lost $873 million pretax on the investment, Mr. Buffett said in his 2013 letter to shareholders.

+"Most of you have never heard of Energy Future Holdings.
+Consider yourselves lucky; I certainly wish I hadn't," Mr. Buffett wrote in the letter.

-Berkshire held $96.5 billion in cash as of March 31, and Mr. Buffett told shareholders in May that he is eager to find spaces to spend it.
-Berkshire made two smaller investments last month, rescuing struggling Canadian mortgage lender Home Capital Group Inc. and buying a stake in real-estate investment trust Store Capital Corp.
+Last year, Mr. Buffett closed his largest deal ever when he bought industrial company Precision Castparts Corp. for $32 billion.
+The billionaire investor also has joined forces with Brazilian private-equity firm 3G Capital Partners L.P. to help create a global food empire, merging Kraft and Heinz and attempting to buy consumer goods giant Unilever PLC.
+Last month, Berkshire made two smaller investments, rescuing struggling Canadian mortgage lender Home Capital Group Inc. and buying a stake in real-estate investment trust Store Capital Corp.

-Berkshire Hathaway Energy owns utilities across the Midwest and Western states as well as in Canada and the U.K. It is also a major investor in renewable power, especially wind.

-Berkshire Hathaway Energy's chief executive, Greg Abel, is a leading candidate to succeed Mr. Buffett as chief executive of the parent company.
+Berkshire Hathaway Energy's chief executive, Greg Abel, is considered to be a leading candidate to succeed Mr. Buffett as chief executive of the parent company.

 (END) Dow Jones Newswires